 - Preparation: During your appointment, your dentist will need to remove any decay and make sure your teeth are clean and ready to receive restorations.

 - Scanning: Your dentist will use an intraoral scanner to create 3D images of your mouth and teeth.

 - Design: Dentists or staff will use these 3D images along with CAD software to digitally plan, draw and design the restoration.
 This can take anywhere from a few minutes to an hour, depending on the experience of your dentist, and the complexity of the restoration.

-- Milling: This is where the digital design becomes reality.
+- Milling: This is where the digital smile design becomes reality.
 The bridge, denture, inlay, onlay, crown, implant, or veneer is milled from a block of ceramic material in a special milling chamber.

 - Customization: Your new tooth is tailored to match the rest of your teeth, with customized stains and glazes for a natural look.